shiyis/nlpwme/modules/1a-nn.md

 Yet, historical literature suggests an alternative view that addresses an distinction that _Mentalese_ is essentially semantically permeated meaning that they are not arbitrary as a natural language is and at least to some extent they have a fixed denotation.
 This view is confirmed by the fact that different from a natural language, their intrinsic attribute is schematic and typical, meaning that they are types (if one may ask what ensures such a fixed position?)
 Therefore, CAT in a _Mentalese_ would have denoted cat by its inherent nature and this _semantically permeated approach_ adopts a classificatory scheme that allows the tokens getting categorized adopt semantic values.
 Finally, the denotation individuation approach goes as,

 > e and e* are the same primitive types iff they bear the same denotation.

 However, this approach also faces some challenge.
 First, it violates the original LOTH's aim to naturalize intentionality in non-representational computational models, as this approach does not take into account the formal-syntactic types manipulated during mental computation (carried out in the FSC's provided explanation of semantic integrity).
-On top of it, this approach merely prevents the formal-syntactic _Mentalese_ types while executing a reduction in naturalization of intentionality.
+On top of it, this approach merely prevents the formal-syntactic _Mentalese_ types while executing a reduction in the naturalization of intentionality.

 In a nutshell, above individuation theories might not be adequate to account for the entirety of LOTH.
 More investigation is needed.